davidchatting/Arduino-SundayLunch/readme.txt

 The day will be hosted by the Atrium Studios in Ipswich, members of the studio and students are eligible for a discounted ticket.

-Atrium Studios is marked "O Block" on the map below.
 Local parking is available.
 The building is accessible for wheelchairs.
 The venue is approximately a fifteen minute walk from the town centre and reachable from the train and bus stations on foot.